Gary W. Cole, MD, FAAD

 What are the risk factors for cosmetics reactions?

 Untoward reactions to cosmetics seem to be rare considering their extensive use.
 Documented allergic sensitivity is even rarer.
 This may be partly due to the fact that affected individuals may just stop using the offending product rather than complain about it to a professional.
 Cosmetics may irritate the skin directly (by far the most common type of reaction) or induce an immune-mediated allergic response.
-Usually irritation would occur the first time a cosmetic is applied, as opposed to an allergic reaction which would require repeated exposures.
+Usually irritation would occur the first time a cosmetic is applied, as opposed to an allergic reaction that would require repeated exposures.
 Some individuals have extremely sensitive skin that seems to be intolerant to most cosmetics.
 Individuals with rosacea seem to be intolerant to many cosmetics and makeup brands.

 Allergies & Asthma